Sher-Chowdhury/codingbee_docs/categories/kubernetes/21_configmaps/configmaps.md

 ...etc
 ```

+# Targeted configmaps (eg3-subpaths)

-In this example we used /scripts as our mountpount.
+In the above example we used /scripts as our mountpount.
 If we wanted to upload the shell scripts into an existing folder, e.g. /etc, then you would need to set the mountpoint to /etc. However, that wouldn't working becuase, any existing files in /etc will disappear during the mounting process and would cause the container to fail.